About Shawn Kennedy, MA, RN, FAAN, editor-in-chief (emerita)

 Last week I spent two-and-a-half days in Washington, DC, where there are LOTS of campaign collectibles.
 My favorite: coffee mugs proclaiming “Friends Don’t Let Friends Vote (insert Democratic or Republican).”
 Also noteworthy: “Hot for Mitt” and “Hot for Barack” hot sauce (see photos).
 I was there attending the meeting of the Council for the Advancement of Nursing Science (CANS), where close to 1,000 nursing researchers met to share their work.
 It wasn’t too long ago that one would have been hard-pressed to find that many nurses doing research.
 The National Institute of Nursing Research (NINR) only celebrated its 25th anniversary in 2010 (see our 2010 article about their many accomplishments).

 Creativity and innovation.
 Kathi Mooney, PhD, RN, FAAN, from the University of Utah College of Nursing, gave the keynote—and it was perfectly suited to this group, many of whose members are immersed in analytical thought and scientific methodology.
-Mooney talked about the importance of creativity and innovation in moving research forward—yes, […]
+Mooney talked about the importance of creativity and innovation in moving research forward—yes, applying scientific rigor to […]

 Go to Top